 The networking is through the roof in this position.
-In fact, some producers and development executives insist that their assistants make networking meetings on a weekly basis for one-on-ones with agents, managers, etc.
+In fact, some producers and development executives insist that their assistants make networking meetings every week for one-on-ones with agents, managers, etc.

 You'll be mentored by power players in the industry.
 You'll work directly with or around major Hollywood talent.

 Studio Script Reader

-Now, studio script readers and assistants are not one and the same as most people believe.
+Now, studio script readers and assistants are not the same as most people believe.
 And yes, one could argue that assistants should be at the top of this hierarchy because of the benefits that come along with that job.

 Networking comes into play here.
-It’s very rare that you’ll find a job listing in the trades or on a studio’s job site.
+You'll rarely find a job listing in the trades or on a studio's job site.
 All too often, you'll have to have worked as either an intern or assistant to attain this position, given the need for an experienced background in writing studio coverage.

 Reading scripts, novels, and writing studio script coverage.
 That's it.

 That is all you do for the most part.
 While it sounds like a dream job, it can and does take its toll, especially given the fact that roughly 95% of the scripts read are terrible or just not ready.
 Yet even in those cases, script readers are required to write full coverage on the script still, detailing what works, what doesn't, and why.

-This will be the greatest education in screenwriting that you will ever attain.
+This will be the most exceptional education in screenwriting that you will ever attain.
 Forget film school.
 Forget seminars.
 This is the ultimate education anyone can receive in the art, craft, and business of screenwriting.

 You will learn what works, what doesn't work, and why.
 You will learn all of the guidelines and expectations of the film industry.
 You will learn the tricks of the trade.
 You will learn all of the little things to avoid.
 And you will be a better screenwriter than most because of all of this.